 Workshop with Alex Baczyński-Jenkins

-Ujazdowski Castle Centre for Contemporary Art invites participants to join a workshop with Alex Baczyński-Jenkins, accompanying Far Too Many Stories to Fit into so Small a Box – an exhibition based on the collection and archives of the Centre.
+Ujazdowski Castle Centre for Contemporary Art invites to a workshop with Alex Baczyński-Jenkins, that accompanies Bik Van der Pol exhibition Far Too Many Stories to Fit into so Small a Box.

 The workshop is aimed at anyone interested in gaining experience of performance and choreography, as well as joint explorations and thinking about video performance whose reception will take place in a different time and space.